SuperNova76/TopCPToolKit/docs/settings/muons.md

 `ptSelectionOutput`
 :   $p_\mathrm{T}$ cut to apply to calibrated muons, in MeV.
 The default is 3.0 GeV.

-`trackSelection`
+`minPt`
-:   whether or not to set up an instance of [`CP::AsgLeptonTrackSelectionAlg`](https://acode-browser1.usatlas.bnl.gov/lxr/source/athena/PhysicsAnalysis/Algorithms/AsgAnalysisAlgorithms/Root/AsgLeptonTrackSelectionAlg.cxx), with the recommended $d_0$ and $z_0\sin\theta$ cuts.
-The default is `True`.
+:   pT cut to apply to calibrated muons, in MeV.
+The default is 3.0 GeV.

 `recalibratePhyslite`
 :   whether to run the [`CP::EgammaCalibrationAndSmearingAlg`](https://acode-browser1.usatlas.bnl.gov/lxr/source/athena/PhysicsAnalysis/Algorithms/EgammaAnalysisAlgorithms/Root/EgammaCalibrationAndSmearingAlg.cxx) on PHYSLITE derivations.
 The default is `True`.